 As such, trademark registration comes with a powerful right–the ability to exclude others from infringing upon your mark.
-This is where trademark C&D letters come into play.
-A C&D letter is the stop gap between normal business and litigation.
+This is where trademark cease-and-desist letters come into play.
+A cease-and-desist letter is the stop gap between normal business and litigation.

 Conclusion and Recommendation

 In summary, if you receive a trademark cease-and-desist letter, do not panic, but read the C&D letter carefully.
 In conclusion, Syed Law offers competitive, flat fee trademark cease-and-desist letter packages.